 For each series, I keep a series bible.
 Once the book is in galleys, I update the bible.
 While I’m writing the book, I create tracking sheets, to keep details consistent within the draft.

 If there are unusual spellings in the book, I submit the list to my editor and copy editor, again for consistency.
-If it’s an inconsistency that would annoy me as a reader in someone else’s work, I try to avoid doing it in my own!
+If it’s an inconsistency that would annoy me as a reader in someone else’s work, I try to avoid doing it on my own!

 Preparing submissions is a different conversation, but the above gives an idea of different elements I’ve used to stay organized without destroying creativity.
 They feed each other.